You may look at the betting and gambling industry and think there is a lot of healthy competition, with hundreds of brands now vying for our pennies.

-Fred Done is known in particular for paying our early on Manchester United to win the league twice only for them lose on both occasions (1998 and 2012).
+Fred Done is known in particular for paying out early on Manchester United to win the league twice only for them lose on both occasions (1998 and 2012).
 He also lost £1,000,000 in a private bet with Victor Chandler (owner of BetVictor) betting again on Man United, this time to finish higher than Chelsea in 2005 – which they didn’t.
 Despite these misjudgements Fred is also known for inventing the Lucky 15 and other full cover bets.

-Kindred is a name you will likely not have heard of, it is in fact the rebranding of the old Unibet Group Plc following the acquisition of over a dozen other brands.
+Kindred is a name you will likely not have heard of; it is in fact the rebranding of the old Unibet Group Plc following the acquisition of over a dozen other brands.

 Market Share and Gambling Revenue Distribution

 The pie chart above shows a general representation of the distribution of gambling revenue in the UK by percentage for 2022.